joedski/musings/Javascript/TodoMVC Tests/hyperhtml/README.md

+## Most Streams

+The code interfacing between Most and this is based on their [Most + React TodoMVC example](https://github.com/briancavalier/mostcore-todomvc/blob/master/src/index.js).
+Why streams?
+Because ...
+I felt like it.

 ## Async Content

 As shown in their [documentation on content types](https://viperhtml.js.org/hyperhtml/documentation/?_sm_au_=iJVkjmLRRrNN23PR#essentials-8), they support Promises as a native content value, which means you can lazily load things right out of the box.
 Create your own Async Component!
 In fact, [Loading indication is already built in with the `placeholder` intent](https://viperhtml.js.org/hyperhtml/documentation/?_sm_au_=iJVkjmLRRrNN23PR#essentials-10).
 This means error states are as simple as ``.catch(error => hyperHTML`<div class="error">Oh no!</div>`)``